Hacking GitHub: 14 simple tools to help introduce open source to the uninitiated

 An astute reader might notice that almost all of these apps are less than a hundred lines of code and are almost exclusively some combination of the same three Ruby Gems: Sinatra (web server), Octokit (GitHub API client), and Sinatra-auth-GitHub (user authentication).

-These 12 simple tools have helped improve my own workflow, and many are used inside GitHub to help improve the workflows of my fellow GitHubbers.
+12 14 simple tools have helped improve my own workflow, and many are used inside GitHub to help improve the workflows of my fellow GitHubbers.
 I encourage you to check them out, and if you find any of these open source projects useful, I’d love your help making them even better.
 Happy hacking!